 - Complete your outdoor kit with one of the best waterproof jackets

-Scarpa's R-Evo GTX WMN are the best women's hiking boots right now, offering ample support and comfort for a remarkably low weight compared to the other fell and hill walking boots we've tried.
-These are the best-fitting and most comfortable walking boot we've tried in a long while.
+They've been around a while, but the Scarpa R-Evo GTX WMN are still an excellent choice.
+These women's boots offer ample support and comfort for a remarkably low weight compared to the other fell and hill walking boots (although they're not the absolute lightest), and are the best-fitting and most comfortable walking boot we've tried in a long while.
 They mould well to the foot, with great instep support and security at the heel to eliminate heel-lift.
 The high cut around the ankle provides great support without feeling bulky or awkward.

 Leather walking boots are a great choice as, with a little looking after, they can last for years and years (or miles and miles).
 The Snowdon II boots from Hi-Gear represent excellent value for money, and are a brilliant budget choice for walkers - great for everything from weekend wanders to muddy dog walks, Duke of Edinburgh expeditions or mountain hikes.
 The leather outer provides natural waterproofing which will require a bit of TLC in the form of leather wax every so often to keep it in tip top shape.
 A cushioned EVA footbed offers comfort with a breathable liner which helps wick sweat away.
 However these aren't as breathable as fabric-based hiking boots, though the weather protection and insulation is a boon in cold conditions and a rubber outsole with chunky lugs provides plenty of grip.